Homogeneous sets, clique-separators, critical graphs, and optimal $\chi$-binding functions

 \section{Introduction}

 The study of $\chi$-binding functions for (hereditary) graph classes is one of the central problems in chromatic graph theory.
 Motivated by the Strong Perfect Graph Conjecture of Berge~\cite{Be}, Gy\'arf\'as~\cite{G} introduced these upper bounds on the chromatic numbers of graphs that belong to a certain graph class.
-A lot of results have been published in the last decades in this particular field of graph theory (we refer the reader to the surveys of Randerath and Schiermeyer~\cite{RS}, and Scott and Seymour~\cite{SS}).
+A lot of results have been published in the last decades in this particular field of graph theory (we refer the reader to the surveys of Schiermeyer and Randerath~\cite{RS}, and Scott and Seymour~\cite{SS}).
 Our contribution in this paper is a combination of decompositions by homogeneous sets and clique-separators which allows us to determine exemplary optimal $\chi$-binding functions for subclasses of $P_5$-free graphs as well as for subclasses of $(C_5,C_7,\ldots)$-free graphs.

-The organisation of this paper is as follows: We continue in this section with a motivation and presentation of our main results as well as an introduction into notation and terminology.
+The organisation of this paper is as follows: We continue in this section by motivating and presenting our main results as well as an introduction into notation and terminology.
 In Section~2, we prove some preliminary results that are used in later proofs while in the remaining sections our main results are proven.
 We introduce our main technique in Section~3, deal with $\Ha$-free graphs in Section~4, with $\B$-free graphs in Section~5, and with $C_4$-free graphs in Section~6.